Teva Active Pharmaceutical Ingredients

-On top of supplying a major share of Teva's own needs, the Teva API division is an active competitor in world markets, investing both in the development of new products and manufacturing processes and in the upgrading of production facilities.
+On top of supplying a major share of Teva's own needs, the Teva API division is an active competitor in world markets, investing both in the development of new products, manufacturing processes and in the upgrading of production facilities.
 In 2014, Teva API's sales to third parties totaled $724 million.
 In recent years growth occurred in all of Teva API's principal geographical markets: North America, Europe and International.

 History

-At the heart of the API division is the Israel-based Teva-Tech, formerly known as the Assia and Plantex plants which manufacture, develop and market raw materials for pharmaceuticals.
+At the heart of the API division is the Israel-based Teva-Tech, formerly known as the Asia and Plantex plants which manufacture, develop and market raw materials for pharmaceuticals.

 Acquisitions

 Teva api has grown by acquiring manufacturing and development facilities around the world.
-Today, teva api operates 21 plants and sales offices worldwide.
+Today, Teva api operates 21 plants and sales offices worldwide.
 Major Teva api's acquisitions: